 TiProxy Load Balancing Policies

 TiProxy v1.0.0 only supports status-based and connection count-based load balancing policies for TiDB servers.
-Starting from v1.1.0, TiProxy introduces four additional load balancing policies that can be configured independently: health-based, memory-based, CPU-based, and location-based.
+Starting from v1.1.0, TiProxy introduces five additional load balancing policies: label-based, health-based, memory-based, CPU-based, and location-based.

-By default, TiProxy enables all policies with the following priorities:
+By default, TiProxy applies these policies with the following priorities:

 1. Status-based load balancing: when a TiDB server is shutting down, TiProxy migrates connections from that TiDB server to an online TiDB server.